This profile is part of a chronological series, which should be read in order. The series goes :

 In 2001, the Owl seems to have mutated a bit further.
 Possibly maybe.
 It’s hard to say, and there’s a sense that the mutations were cancelling the more animalistic traits.

 - As are the Wolverine-style clawed bracers.
 The system to shoot them seems gone, but one model he uses in 1994 is retractile.

 - A more modern set of leg braces.
-They allow for lurching rather than walking – but his legs are otherwise useless.
+They allow for lurching rather than walking – but his legs would otherwise be useless.
 The micro-motorized braces entirely encase his legs, feet, hips and crotch.
-So it looks like he’s got full-on cyberlegs.
+Which makes it look like he’s got full-on cyberlegs.

 - Electronic, motorised goggles that help him use his senses.
 They seem to :

-- Help him pinpoint the source of sound.
+- Help him pinpoint the source of sounds.

 - Help him handle one field of vision per eye.